 Wait a minute!
-There are hundreds upon hundreds of TV shows that do all of the above things, sometimes all at once.
-So what is it about this TV show that makes it such a lightning rod for hate.
+There are hundreds upon hundreds of tv shows that do all of the above things, sometimes all at once.
+So what is it about this tv show that makes it such a lightning rod for hate.
 Hate for her body.
 Hate for the lack of diversity.
 Hate for the characters' privileged lives.
-Hate for the fantasy scenarios of her characters having sex with men out of their league?
+Hate for her fantasy scenarios of her characters having sex with men out of their league?
 Oh, wait, I know.
-It's the only successful TV show that's written and directed by a young woman.
+It's the only successful tv show that's written and directed by a young woman.
 That is truly the only thing unique about the creation of this show when held up against the multitudes of other television shows that are doing similar things.

-Did Kareem Abdul Jabbar take off his goggles, put down his sky hook, and take to the Huffington Post to publicly shame Judd Apatow (a.k.a., the producer of Girls) when he wrote and produced a similarly themed show called Freaks & Geeks?
-It didn't have titties, but it did have an entirely white cast of teens set in Detroit fucking Michigan.
+Did Kareem Abdul Jabar take off his goggles, put down his sky hook, and take to Huffington Post to publicly shame Judd Apatow (aka the producer of Girls) when he wrote and produced a similarly themed show called Freaks & Geeks?
+It didn't have titties but it did have an entirely white cast of teens set in Detroit fucking Michigan.
 Was the main character a self-centered girl who used people and her parents to get what she wanted?
 You bet your ass she was.
 Did the feminists cry and say "but what does Lindsay Weir stand for!?!?"
 No, they didn't.
 Why?
-Because it was a TV show written and produced for our entertainment.
+Because it was tv show written and produced for our entertainment.
 You either liked it or you didn't.

-Where are the complaints of racism for another one of HBO's hit TV shows, Game Of Thrones, whose only characters of ethnicity are bloodthirsty, shirtless primitives?
-Likewise, where are the complaints about the main characters in that show being overprivileged when, clearly, the main characters flounce around like they're goddamned kings and queens.
-Where are the cries of "goddammit, Daenerys, put your tits away!!!" after every episode in which she whips her tits out?
+Where are the complaints of racism for another one of HBO's hit tv shows, Game Of Thrones, who's only characters of ethnicity are blood-thirsty, shirtless, primitives?
+Likewise, where are the complaints of the main characters in that show being over-privileged when, clearly, the main characters flounce around like they're god damned kings and queens.
+Where are the cries of "God dammit Daenerys, put your tits away!!!" after every episode she whips her tits out?
 Oh, you don't care because, clearly, it's a show made solely for our entertainment and her tits suit your vision of Playboy tits?
 Why the fuck would we hold the writer of this show up to any public scrutiny for creating an imaginary realm where old, fat men fuck teenage women in every episode?